All Episodes

 That's the answer to the story.

-And yes, they do, and what's gonna happen is if they shut them down, screw shutting them down.
+And what's going to happen is if they shut them, screw shutting them down.

-If you if anybody goes along with this, it's already happening.
+If anybody goes along with this, it's already happening.

-It isn't gonna be too long before you're not really gonna have a choice of the kind of car you want to drive in this country because of these asinine cafe standards.
+It isn't going to be too long before you're not really going to have a choice of the kind of car you want to drive in this country because these asinine cafe standards.

 All of this based on a hoax.